VannTen/object-store/README.md

 the Haskell build tools.
 It might build with Cabal but I did not test with it.

-Once that's done, you'll need to run `stack install`, which will fetch all necessary depencies and build the executable in `build`.
+Once that's done, you'll need to run `stack install`, which will fetch all necessary dependencies and build the executable in `build`.

+You can also directly build and run with `stack run -- <program arguments>`

 ## Operation